surveycto/timed-field-list/README.md

 ### Parameters

-There are lots of optional parameters you can use the customize the field plug-in.
+There are lots of optional parameters you can use to customize the field plug-in.
 For details on all of the parameters and how to use them, see the [wiki](https://github.com/surveycto/timed-field-list/wiki/Timed-field-list-wiki), section *4.1 Required parameter*.
 However, here is a brief overview of the most common parameters:

 |name|Description|Default|
 |---|---|---|